amituuush/dish/README.md

 * Get directions to restaurant
 * Save food items
 * Expand search radius
+* Make searching algorithm more complex (handle plurals)
 * Display modal if geolocation api fails
 * Unit tests
-* add in ability to click on marker and item will show in list
+* Add in ability to click on marker and item will show in list
-* search dropdown with previously searched
+* Search dropdown with previously searched
-* boost search functionality

-talk about limitations of foursquare api
+* Use different API for more accurate venue searching